 Application Performance Monitors and Exception Monitors

-As I see it, the enormous potential cost of production bugs leads to the primary goal of an effective production debugger which has three parts to it:
+As I see it, the enormous potential cost of production bugs leads to the primary goal of an effective live debugger which has three parts to it:

 Fix the bug…at its root…as quickly as possible.